Veterinarian Service

 Handling and Physical Examination:

-At the Animal & Bird Health Care Center, the exam is done in front of you, the pet parent.
+At the Animal & Bird Health Care Center, the exam is done with the owner in the room.
 We will use handling methods to reduce stress both for the bird and you.
 Comfort, minimal fear, and no pain are our common goals.
-Your bird will be weighed using a digital gram scale for the most accurate weight as this is important in following weight changes and in order to properly dose any needed medication.
-A complete exam of the body will be performed looking at the eyes, ears, nares, beak, oral cavity, choana, crop, keel, wings, feathers, legs, and vent.
-The heart and air movement are assessed by auscultation with a stethoscope.
+Your bird will be weighed using a digital gram scale for the most accurate weight, which is important for tracking weight changes and properly dosing any needed medication.
+A complete body exam will be performed by looking at the eyes, ears, nares, beak, oral cavity, choana, crop, keel, wings, feathers, legs, and vent.
+Your bird’s heart rate and breathing are assessed by auscultation with a stethoscope.
 We will check for either a band or a microchip.

 Diagnostics: